beuaaa/pywinauto_recorder/README.rst

 ******************
 Pywinauto recorder
 ******************

 **WARNING:**
 This recorder is still at a very early stage of development.
-It has been developed with Pyhton 2.7.
-It has not been tested with Pyhton 3.

 Description